-If you're shopping for a printer, you've probably wondered what the differences are between inkjet and laser printers.
 Although both print technologies have their place in homes and offices, there's a good chance that one will be better at meeting your needs than the other.
+In the question of inkjet vs. laser printers, it's all about what you want to do, and which technology is better suited to those needs.

-Credit: HPThe basic distinctions here boil down to how each technology actually prints.
+The basic distinctions in the inkjet vs. laser printers question boil down to how each technology actually prints.
 This, in turn, has an impact on what a printer will do well, how expensive it is to print documents and photos, and how much you'll pay upfront.

 While the most basic definition of printing is the same across both inkjet and laser printers – putting letters and images onto paper – the two methods achieve this result in very different ways.